What Is The Difference Between Dating and Being in a Relationship?

 What is the difference between dating and being in a relationship?

-Casual dating can be perceived as the initial phase of a romantic association in which two individuals may start spending time together to understand their compatibility without necessarily making a serious commitment to each other or mapping future plans together.
+A casual dating relationship can be perceived as the initial phase of a romantic association in which two individuals may start spending time together to understand their compatibility without necessarily making a serious commitment to each other or mapping future plans together.
 Casual dating often acts as the space where people can explore their feelings, understand their desires, and decide if it feels right to progress toward a more serious relationship.
+Two people who are casually dating may be dating more than one person at a time.

 A committed relationship, on the other hand, normally signifies a bond characterized by a mutual agreement of exclusivity, long-term plans, and a deeper level of emotional intimacy.
 These relationships usually involve two partners who place prime importance on each other's needs, desires, and well-being and are committed to fostering a meaningful relationship and making the bond work.